 • Accelerated investigations by increasing productivity across teams with reduced manual efforts of the triage and investigation processes

-The growing reliance on digital services and devices means that internet-enabled scams will continue to proliferate.
-To combat this rise, and to enable financial institutions to effectively protect victims, integrating data with advanced technology must be considered.
-And the time to do so is now.
+The growing reliance on digital services and devices means that internet-enabled scams will proliferate.
+To combat this rise and to enable financial institutions to effectively protect victims, financial institutions must consider automated solutions that deliver contextual data insights.